holmes1412/workflow-major/docs/en/about-service-management.md

 * Service circuit breaker and recovery.
 * Load balancing.
 * Configuring independent parameters for a single service.
-* Master/slave relations for a service, etc.
+* Main/backup relations for a service, etc.

 All these functions depend on our upstream subsystem.
-By making good use of this system, we can easily realize more complex service mesh functions.
+By making good use of this system, we can easily implement more complex service mesh functions.

 # upstream name